markusheiss/full-stack-crash-course/README.md

-# full-stack-crash-course
-Crash Course: Build a Full-Stack Web App in a Weekend!
-This is a course on Udemy made by Jonas Schedtmann.
+# Crash Course: Build a Full-Stack Web App in a Weekend!

+This is a 12 hours course on Udemy made by Jonas Schedtmann.

+### Content of the course

+* HTMl
+* CSS
+* Storing the data in a Supabase database
+* JavaScript
+* React
+* Deploy the app in Netlify